Josh Mandel: Military service

 Mandel enlisted in the United States Marine Corps Reserve, where he served eight years as an intelligence specialist.
 His first tour was from February to November 2004, during which he was attached to a light armored reconnaissance battalion.
 He left for his second tour in September 2007.
 Attached to an infantry battalion, Mandel served in the city of Haditha.

 Lyndhurst city council

 Mandel was elected to the Lyndhurst, Ohio, city council in 2003.
 He was on the council's finance committee.

 In January 2005, Mandel sent a letter to Lyndhurst residents, proposing a one-time tax rebate of $400, paying the postage for the letters from his campaign fund.
 Faced with opposition from fellow council members, Mandel introduced and advocated for a 2 mill property tax rollback, which would have saved the average homeowner $100 a year on a home valued at $160,000.
-On April 4, 2005, the Council passed a 1.5 mill rollback that saved the average homeowner $75 per year.
+On April 4, 2005, the council passed a 1.5 mil rollback that saved the average homeowner $75 per year.